 - Have some way of tracking impressions and clicks as your client will probably want this information

 5. Sponsored posts

 As you get bigger you’ll probably find yourself contacted about sponsored posts.
 This is where you write/or receive an article to publish on your blog, and then receive compensation for this.
-Similar to above you should make the links to the brand that is sponsoring the post a “nofollow” so as to meet Google’s guidelines.
+Similar to the above you should make the links to the brand that is sponsoring the post a rel=”nofollow” or rel=”sponsored” so as to meet Google’s guidelines.

 So there you have it, five ways to make money from your blog.
 If you are serious about monetising your blog/website then I would recommend having an idea of how you’d want to do this in advance.
-And especially when you are new and don’t have a lot of posts your first focus should be creating high quality content for your site.
+And especially when you are new and don’t have a lot of posts your first focus should be on creating high-quality content for your site.